cspartalis/LoTUS/README.md

 ![Conda](https://img.shields.io/badge/Conda-23.1.0-green?logo=anaconda)
 ![PyTorch](https://img.shields.io/badge/PyTorch-2.1.0-EE4C2C?logo=pytorch)

-:tangerine::robot: In Homer's Odyssey, the lotus fruit induces forgetfulness, erasing the memory of Ulysses' comrades and their desrire to return home.
-In Machine Learning, forgetting is not always a bug; it can be a feature.
+:tangerine: In Homer's Odyssey, the *lotus* fruit induces forgetfulness, erasing the memory of Ulysses' comrades and their desire to return home.

+:robot: In Machine Learning, forgetting is not always a bug; it can be a feature.
 So, *why and how ML models need to forget?*

 :female_detective: **User Data Removal** upholds the *right to be forgotten*.
 When a user opts out of data collection, their information must not only be deleted from databases but also eliminated from any ML models trained on it.